kubeflow/pipelines/README.md

 Follow the [instruction](https://cloud.google.com/resource-manager/docs/creating-managing-projects) and create a GCP project.
 Once created, enable the GKE API in this [page](https://console.developers.google.com/apis/enabled).
 You can also find more details about enabling the [billing](https://cloud.google.com/billing/docs/how-to/modify-project?#enable-billing), as well as activating [GKE API](https://cloud.google.com/kubernetes-engine/docs/quickstart#before-you-begin).

 We recommend to use CloudShell from the GCP console to run the below commands.
 CloudShell starts with an environment already logged in to your account and set to the currently selected project.
-The following two commands are requried only in a workstation shell environment, they are not needed in the CloudShell.
+The following two commands are required only in a workstation shell environment, they are not needed in the CloudShell.

 ```bash
 gcloud auth login